 However, “Charlotte” above, is an example of the coincidental way that art often happens.

-If like me, you love historical novels, After the War is Over, by Torontonian Jennifer Robson, should definitely be on your list of books to read.
+If you love historical novels, After the War is Over, by Torontonian Jennifer Robson, should definitely be on your list of books to read.

-After the War is Over explores social status in Britain and Charlotte is torn between the life and career she is building for herself as an independent woman in Liverpool, and her feelings for the Earl of Cumberland, a battle bruised war hero.
+After the War is Over explores social status in Britain.
+Charlotte is torn between the life and career she is building for herself as an independent woman in Liverpool, and her feelings for the Earl of Cumberland, a battle bruised war hero.

-There were many characters I found interesting but Charlotte was most endearing.
+Of all the novel’s characters, Charlotte was most endearing.
 This is a period in history that I will definitely revisit in future paintings.
-I know that I must try to get more of the clothes and the feeling of that era in my art.

-I remembered that last year, I had bought an old book of Ontario Statutes from 1919 in a used book shop in my hometown of Sturgeon Falls, Ontario.
+Last year, I bought an old book of Ontario Statutes from 1919 in a used book shop in my hometown.

 The book was in the garage and I hadn’t touched it since I had bought it.
-I really couldn’t even remember the date, but as I said earlier, luck was on my side and the date coincided with the time period of the novel.
+I really couldn’t even remember the date, but luck was on my side, and the date coincided with the time period of the novel.

-Look in the top left hand corner of the painting and you will see “April 1919” as well as the strips from the book all around Charlotte.
-She must be reminiscing about all the events that took place in her life during that month.
+In the top left hand corner of the painting you will see “April 1919” as well as the strips from the book all around Charlotte.
+She is reminiscing about all the events that took place in her life during that month.

 Another chapter specifies agreements that Counties in Ontario are authorized to enact for the “Settlement of Returned Soldiers and Sailors”.

-And so this book of Statutes is an interesting piece of history and it specifies the ways Ontario was managing the return of its men from the war abroad.
+And so this book of Statutes is an interesting piece of history.
+It outlines the ways Ontario managed the return of its men from the war.

-Although it is rather dry reading, this old water stained book is a look back in time to the way Ontario was dealing with various issues of concern for its citizens including temperance, school attendance, managing growth in its cities…
+Although it is rather dry reading, this old water stained book is a look back in time.
+I was immersed in Ontario laws was dealing with issues of concern for its citizens including temperance, school attendance, managing growth in its cities…

 History, literature, and art all came together quite naturally in my painting of Charlotte.